 Zelle is an online platform for quickly sending and receiving money between US bank accounts.

 Zelle was designed by banks and made to be secure.
-Zelle is a secure payment method because it uses encryption to protect your payment information.
-Zelle also has a policy that you can get your money back "if a scammer or hacker gains unauthorized access to a bank account" and that "victims can work directly with their bank for a refund."
+This wallet is a secure payment method because it uses encryption to protect your payment information.
+Additionally, it also has a policy that you can get your money back "if a scammer or hacker gains unauthorized access to a bank account" and that "victims can work directly with their bank for a refund."

 Pros:

-• funds you send or receive are protected up to $250,000 per account
+• High fund protection.
+Funds you send or receive are protected up to $250,000 per account, providing a safety net for users.

 Cons: